 IT Support in Cambridge for Toyota-Tier Auto Supply, Industrial Automation, and 401-Corridor Manufacturing

 For Cambridge businesses in Waterloo Region, IT support has to handle an automotive parts-heavy local economy and the cross-pollination with Kitchener and Guelph.
 Anchored by the Toyota Cambridge assembly plant and the Highway 401 manufacturing corridor, Cambridge firms are best served by a provider that delivers 93% first-contact resolution with senior engineers on first call.
-Fusion Computing does exactly that, with pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing does exactly that, with pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 According to Toyota Motor Manufacturing Canada’s 2025 press release marking the 2-millionth Lexus RX assembled in Cambridge, the company’s Cambridge South Plant produces the Lexus RX 350, RX 350h, and RX 500h, while the Cambridge North Plant builds the Toyota RAV4 alongside Toyota’s Woodstock line.
 TMMC’s Cambridge operation spans 400 acres and 3 million square feet, with roughly 4,500 of the company’s 8,500 Ontario employees based in the city.
 Cambridge IT providers either understand the tier-supply cadence this plant sets, or they miss every audit window.
 Fusion Computing builds OT-IT segmentation, EDI uptime, and IATF-aligned evidence directly against that Cambridge tier-supply clock.